 Bearded dragons are omnivorous reptiles, and their diet in the wild consists primarily of insects and plants.
-It's possible to simulate this diet for captive beardies with a mix of safe vegetables and commercial insects.
-However, these pets also need regular supplements to avoid illness.
+You can offer your beardie a mix of safe vegetables and commercially raised insects, and it's fun to watch them feast.
+However, keep in mind that these pets need regular supplements to avoid illness.
 Use this bearded dragon diet guide to keep your beardie strong and healthy.

 What Do Bearded Dragons Eat?

-A bearded dragon's diet should be made of about 50 percent insect-based protein and 50 percent plant sources.
-These plant materials should be primarily fresh vegetables, although fruits can be offered in moderation or as an occasional snack.
+A bearded dragon's diet should consist of about 50 percent insect-based protein and 50 percent plant sources.
+These plant materials should be primarily fresh vegetables, although you can offer fruits in moderation, or as an occasional snack.
 The best diet for these lizards is a varied diet; offering a wide range of foods will help prevent nutritional deficiencies.